Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 The default typeface in LATEX is Computer Modern (CM).
 This typeface was created by Knuth for use with TEX.
 It is based on a Victorian book typeface, Monotype Series 8, because he designed TEX originally for typesetting books.
 Because it is one of the very few book typefaces with a comprehensive set of mathematical fonts, it has remained the default, rather than the variations on Times that you find in wordprocessors and other DTP systems (until recently the full set of mathematical symbols for Times were an expensive commercial add-on).

 The standard distribution of TEX Live comes with about 130 OpenType and 75 TrueType typefaces (see § 6.2.2.1 below).
-There are also some 300 Postscript Type 1 typefaces (many of these are PS versions of the OT and TT faces), and about 165 legacy METAFONT (Postscript Type 3) typefaces, to preserve compatibility with older documents which use them.
+There are also some 300 Postscript Type 1 typefaces (many of these are the original PS versions of the OT and TT faces), plus about 165 legacy METAFONT (Postscript Type 3) typefaces, to preserve compatibility with older documents which use them.

 LATEX can use more different types of font than any other system